 Originally pursuing a career in law, Dr. Garner eventually switched paths and went back to school to become a doctor.
 He has always been interested in psychology and helping others.
-He had grown up with a relative with severe mental illness, which shaped this desire and instilled in him compassion for those with mental illness as well as providing him with an early, informal training.
+He grew up with a relative with severe mental illness.
+That experience shaped this desire and instilled his compassion for those with mental illness.
+It also provided him with early, informal training.

-His working style with patients involves truly trying to understand their world and work alongside them, working in a collaborative relationship to assist them in meeting their goals.
-He helps them get out of their sometimes entrenched way of thinking as he builds a treatment plan that fits with their lifestyle and supports their recovery.
+His working style with patients involves truly trying to understand their world and working alongside them in a collaborative relationship to assist them in meeting their goals.
+He helps patients get out of their sometimes entrenched way of thinking as he builds a treatment plan that fits with their lifestyle and supports their recovery.

 He joined Mindful Health Solutions in the late summer of 2019.